ddelago/Orocos-and-ROS-Performance-Analysis-using-LTTng/README.md

 Tracing Procedure
 -----------------
 The following are the steps from creating an Orocos component, tracing that component, and visualizing those traces in Trace Compass.
-In the example HelloWorld Component
+The compile_component.sh and trace.sh scripts will compile and begin tracing your component.
+They have been included in the example HelloWorld component.

 1. Compile with debug flags:
 orocreate-pkg name component